jito-foundation/jito-solana/docs/README.md

 Static content delivery is handled using `vercel`.

 > Note: The documentation within this repo is specifically focused on the
-> Solana validator client maintained by Solana Labs.
-The more "common"
+> Agave validator client maintained by Anza.
+Solana protocol documentation, which applies
-> documentation, which is generalized to the Solana protocol as a whole and applies
 > to all Solana validator implementations, is maintained within the
 > [`developer-content`](https://github.com/solana-foundation/developer-content/)
 > repo.
-Those "common docs" are managed by the Solana Foundation within their
+Those protocol docs are managed by the Solana Foundation within their
 > GitHub organization and are publicly accessible via
 > [solana.com/docs](https://solana.com/docs)